A Legal History of Inclusion

 While the Supreme Court ruled in 1954 that students could not be separated in schools because of race, the parents’ movement worked to change the belief that individuals with disabilities could not be taught.
 The movement additionally improved conditions in state institutions, created educational and employment opportunities, and proposed legislation.
 In public schools, however, more than a million students were excluded and another 3.5 million did not receive appropriate services.
 As many laws specifically exclude children with certain disabilities, only one in five have the right to an education.

 Beginning with the Rehabilitation Act of 1973 and its amendments of 1986 and 1992, employment and educational rights of people with disabilities were guaranteed from institutions receiving federal funding.
-Then, with the passage of the Individuals with Disabilities Education Act (IDEA), all school districts were required to develop and provide a free, appropriate public education for all children.
+Then, with the passage of the Individuals with Disabilities Education Act (IDEA) in 1990, all school districts were required to develop and provide a free, appropriate public education for all children.
 The first major legislation of its kind, IDEA required that education be provided in the least restrictive environment for each child, meaning that students with disabilities should be taught in neighborhood schools in general education classes.

 The U.S. Court of Appeals ruling, with Timothy v.
 Rochester School District, established that all school districts have the responsibility for educating every child, including those with disabilities.
 The Americans with Disabilities Act of 1990 further protected school-aged children with disabilities outside of education in employment and access to public and private services.